 In your company, how would you know what needs ordering?
 Do you have a bunch of spreadsheets?
 Do you run a meeting?

 In MRPeasy, let’s just open a report – we immediately see what we need to order and how much.

-The Requirements report shows, line-by-line, how many parts are required by source of demand, when these are required and when is the last date the purchase must be placed.
+The Requirements report shows, line-by-line, how many parts are required by the source of demand, when they are required and when is the last date the purchase must be placed.